Spark plugs: what they do, symptoms of bad plugs and how many of them in a car

 • !
 Oil leaks

-Whether it is on the cylinder head, rocker cover, or elsewhere, seals and gaskets are the first things to go in many vehicles and this can lead to leaks.
+Whether on the cylinder head, rocker cover, or elsewhere, seals and gaskets are the first things to go in many vehicles and this can lead to leaks.
 How fast this will happen will depend on if they are rubber, plastic, or silicone, with rubber offering the least protection and silicone the most (silicone retains its durability for longer while rubber becomes rigid relatively quickly).

-What are failing spark plug symptoms?
+What are the symptoms of a failing spark plug?

 Here are some of the things that could indicate spark plug issues: